 Operation School Bell is a nationwide philanthropic program of Assistance League.
 The purpose of this program is to provide school clothes to children in need.
 Sometimes these are school uniforms, and sometimes they are shorts, pants, short sleeve and long sleeve shirts.
 Also included is a coat, backpack, socks, shoes, underwear, toothpaste and a toothbrush.

-Each week volunteer members bring donuts and serve coffee to the residents of River Oaks, an adult assisted living center.
+Each week volunteer members bring donuts and serve coffee to the residents of River Oaks and CHRISTUS St. Joseph Village adult assisted living centers.
 Members visit with the residents and entertain them with crossword puzzles.

 Implements programs aimed at teaching children how to make good choices by supporting and encouraging healthy lifestyles.